 Technology education for people who want to solve real world problems.

-If you’re interested in a career in scientific research, medicine, education, business, design, or the fine arts, it’s practically certain that technology will be an important part of your work.
+There are few career paths, be it scientific research, business, design, medicine, the fine arts, or telecommunications, in which technology won't play an important part of your work.

-That’s all informatics—putting technology to work to solve complex problems.
-As an informatics student, you won’t just study information technology; you’ll also study its impact on the academic disciplines that interest you most.
+All of those applications and much more are informatics in action putting technology to work to solve complex problems.
+As an informatics student, you wo'nt just study information technology.
+You'll study its impact on the academic disciplines that interest you most.

 It's also one of the fastest growing fields in technology, and the demand is high.
 Last year alone, 88 percent of SoIC's informatics undergraduates secured full-time employment within six months following graduation (with an additional six percent enrolling in graduate school).
 Among students holding Master's degrees or a Ph.D., 98 percent accepted employment within six months of graduation.
 In a world of stagnating salaries, our informatics graduates also enjoy an average starting salary more than $10,000 higher than the national average for college graduates.

 Informatics gives you a structural path to a bright future while also providing the flexibility you need to study what you love.
 You'll gain valuable real-world experience and work side-by-side with some of the most innovative thinkers in the field.
 A degree in informatics will leave you prepared for an exciting career that will keep you on the cutting edge of next generation technology.